yhsure/blog/content/posts/conversations-on-relationships.md

 *So you're saying that your shared history together is relative irrelevant compared to your current interests?*

 No, I don't think I'm saying that exactly either.
 I think having a lived life together is very important to add richness and depth to the relationship, but I don't think you can live fully off of what has existed in the past.
 You both have full lives ahead of you!
-Relative to the many decades you have left ahead of you, I think it makes sense to have these third things you both care about to make the life you will live in the future full and meaningful.
+Relative to the many years left ahead, I think it makes sense to have these third things you both care about to make the life you will live in the future full and meaningful.

 *Hm.
 I still feel quite guilty about not being able to grow to see the world the same way.
 There's an ideal world in which it was easy to understand and love the same things.
 I remember we made a commitment to each other and it feels terribly selfish to go back on that.
 I want to be someone who is reliable — someone whose word people can depend on to plan their lives around.*